ratwolfzero/Chladni_Figures/README.md

 - Field-based simulation; **does not model particle dynamics**.
 - Only finite `max_mode` included.
 - Damping γ is uniform; real plates have non-uniform damping.
-- Geometry is idealized square plate.
+- Geometry is idealized square mebrane.
 - Uses a membrane model for computational efficiency, which simplifies the physics of a true plate with bending stiffness.

 ---